seanzeni/LM/sql-inventory-validator/README.md

 Developer IDs are not validated against Employees.
 Employees is used only to resolve Team Leader last names where `Position = TL`.
-When a match is found, the clean output replaces the Team Leader value with that employee's four-character Developer ID and uses that ID for issue routing when needed.
+When a match is found, the clean output replaces the Team Leader value with that employee's four-character Developer ID and uses that ID for issue ownership when needed.
-Issue email drafts also add the resolved Team Leader email to `Cc` when the primary recipient is someone else.

-Email drafts group issues by project and include project-level context before the row details:
+Project email drafts put all issue owners in `To` and resolved Team Leader emails in `Cc`.

+Email drafts are generated one file per Project Code and include separate sections so users can tell which source owns each value:

-- Associated Bundle and Bundle Sequence.
+- `RSET Data`: Associated Bundle, Bundle Sequence, Bundle dates, Effort TeamLead, and Effort Qual/Prod dates.
-- Bundle Qual/Prod dates when available.
-- Project Imp Date.
+- `PID Data`: Project Imp Date, Developers, and Team Leads from the ProdInventory/PID-side issue ownership.
-- Unique Effort Qual/Prod dates when the project is found in RSET Efforts.
-- For implementation-date mismatches, each row also shows Element Imp Date.
+- `Issues`: one row per issue showing severity, code, element, type, owner, team lead, and issue message.

+When email drafts are generated, the app also writes `email_drafts/issue_resolution_instructions.txt` with simple steps for fixing the common issue types.

 The clean CSV output is always written as `consolidated_inventory_source.csv`.
 It includes: